LeoBlanchette/the_70_books/copied_texts/2-esdras/2-esdras.md

 **[5:33]** And I said, Speak on, my Lord.
 Then said he unto me, Thou art sore troubled in mind for Israel’s sake: lovest thou that people better than he that made them?

-**[5:34]** And I said, No, Lord: but of very grief have I spoken: for my reins pain me every hour, while I labour to comprehend the way of the most High, and to seek out part of his judgment.
+**[5:34]** And I said, No, Lord: but of very grief have I spoken: for my reigns pain me every hour, while I labour to comprehend the way of the most High, and to seek out part of his judgment.

 **[5:35]** And he said unto me, Thou canst not.
 And I said, Wherefore, Lord? whereunto was I born then? or why was not my mother’s womb then my grave, that I might not have seen the travail of Jacob, and the wearisome toil of the stock of Israel?